What makes humans so uniquely intelligent?

 The lab is still brand new, and our methods and interests are bound to be shaped by new lab members and by the vibrant research environment in Tübingen.

-We currently have two open and fully-funded PhD positions.
+We currently have a fully-funded PhD position for studying the computational mechanisms of social learning.
 Click here to find out more